return42/sphkerneldoc/linux_src_doc/drivers/usb/gadget/udc/core_c.rst

 configurable, with more generic names like "ep-a".  (remember that for USB, "in" means "towards the USB master".)

+This routine must be called in process context.

 returns zero, or a negative error code.

 .. _`usb_ep_disable`: